vvzen/open-pipe/ROADMAP.md

 - Use a config format that is supported by python's standard library

+- Use a config format that _will_ be supported by python's standard library

 - Don't use python for parsing the configs that `op` relies on, and instead compile and ship a binary (say, in Rust).
 So `get-context` would need to be rewritten in Rust.

+**Short read**
 Currently, I'm leaning more towards adopting TOML in python.
-The TL;DR is that TOML will be part of the standard library in python3.11 (which means it's future-proof) and also, in case I ever need it, it ships in RUST without any other dependencies, since cargo uses it.
+While it's not part of python yet, it will be part of the standard library in python3.11 (which means it's future-proof) and also, in case I ever need it, it ships in RUST without any other dependencies, since cargo uses it.
+TOML is definitely simpler to parse than yaml, and is in line with the minimalistic approach of `OpenPipe`.

 **Long read**: